-- Appearance of Space and Luminaires: Luminaires and poles should be painted a neutral color so that they are as inconspicuous as possible. - Direct Glare: Fully shielded or full cut-off luminaires conceal the light source and minimize the direct glare from the luminaire.
-Because the eye adjusts to the brightest source in the field of view, eliminating glare is the highest priority in designing for nighttime driving. - Light Distribution on Surfaces: More important than light level, uniform light distribution provides high visibility and a comfortable nighttime driving environment. - Light Pollution / Trespass: Fully shielded or full cut-off luminaires prevent any direct light from leaving the luminaire above horizontal.
+- Appearance of Space and Luminaires: Luminaires and poles should be painted a neutral color so that they are as inconspicuous as possible. - Direct Glare: Fully shielded or \2\ U0 /2/ luminaires conceal the light source and minimize the direct glare from the luminaire.
+Because the eye adjusts to the brightest source in the field of view, eliminating glare is the highest priority in designing for nighttime driving. - Light Distribution on Surfaces: More important than light level, uniform light distribution provides high visibility and a comfortable nighttime driving environment. - Light Pollution / Trespass: Fully shielded or \2\ U0 /2/ luminaires prevent any direct light from leaving the luminaire above horizontal.
 This direct light is the largest contributor to light pollution and light trespass.

 - Peripheral Detection: Detecting hazards while driving relies heavily on peripheral vision.
 Research shows that peripheral vision and detection are enhanced under white light.
 White light (as opposed to more orange light produced by high pressure sodium) renders objects sharper and provides excellent peripheral detection compared to high pressure sodium. - Reflected Glare: Wet surfaces often provide a surface that has the potential for reflected glare.
 Luminaires need to be selected and located to minimize this as much as possible. - Shadows: Luminaires should be located to eliminate shadows that could hide potential hazards. - Source / Task / Eye Geometry: Consider the angles between the driver, the luminaires, and the tasks.
 The tasks may be just the roadway or it may be pedestrians in a crosswalk or other cars at an intersection. - Vertical Illuminance: Vertical illuminance serves to light objects that may be hazards as well as pedestrians that may be near a roadway or in an intersection.
-See IESNA RP-8-00 "Roadway Lighting". - Small Target Visibility (STV): Varies, based on application.
-See IESNA RP-8-00 "Roadway Lighting". - Luminance: Varies, based on application.
-See IESNA RP-8-00 "Roadway Lighting".
+See IES RP-8-00 "Roadway Lighting". - Small Target Visibility (STV): Varies, based on application.
+See IES RP-8-00 "Roadway Lighting". - Luminance: Varies, based on application.
+See IES RP-8-00 "Roadway Lighting".

-The visual environment needs along the roadway can be described in terms of pavement illuminance and luminance, uniformity and direct glare produced by the light sources.
-(IESNA 9th Edition page 22-9).
+The visual environment needs along the roadway can be described in terms of pavement illuminance and luminance, uniformity and direct glare produced by the light sources. \2\ (IES 10th Edition Chapter 26 - Lighting for Exteriors)./2/

 There are three calculation methods available for roadway design: small target visibility, luminance and illuminance.
-Since Roadway lighting is a specialized design area, refer to IESNA RP-8-00 Roadway Lighting for specific design criteria.
+Since Roadway lighting is a specialized design area, refer to IES RP-8-00 Roadway Lighting for specific design criteria.